pyodide/pyodide-blog/content/posts/marimo.md

 **Use cases.** marimo can be used in many ways.
-It can be used as a next-gen replacement for Jupyter notebooks, allowing you to explore data very rapidly — change code or interact with a UI element, and see outputs change instantly — and run experiments in an environment that prevents bugs before they happen.
+It can be used as a next-gen replacement for Jupyter notebooks, allowing you to explore data rapidly — change code or interact with a UI element, and see outputs change instantly — and run experiments in an environment that prevents bugs before they happen.
 It can also be used to make powerful apps, dashboards, and internal